J. Tylor and Sons

 J. Tylor and Sons Limited of London was a company with a background in sanitation that moved into petrol engine manufacture in the 1900s.
-Its engines were of medium sized and found application in buses, lifeboats and First World War military vehicles.
+Its engines were of medium size and found application in buses, lifeboats and First World War military vehicles.

 Company history

 The original brassfounders business was created by John Tylor (c1755-1818) then operated by Joseph and Henry Tylor as partners in Warwick Lane, London.
 The partnership was dissolved in 1844.
 J. Tylor and Sons Limited was then formed operating from the same brass foundry, as engineers making diverse items such as soda water bottling machines, and diving equipment, but later they mainly focussed on plumbing and sanitation, brass valves and fittings, etc. The works in Warwick Lane, Newgate Street, was destroyed by fire in 1891.
 The company was dissolved and reformed in 1898, and the board of W.H.
 Tylor, W.H.B.
 Drayson, Philip Bright) was joined by J.G.
 Mair Rumley (of James Simpson & Co).
 The address was 2 Newgate Street, but also added shortly afterwards was Belle Isle, Kings Cross.

 The adoption of Tylor engines by the military was financially beneficial to the company, but in the post-war period the company struggled.
 In 1920 E.G. Wrigley and Company gained control of the company, but they were deeply dependent on the Angus-Sanderson car project, as were J. Tylor and Sons, and when that went into liquidation in January 1921, the failure of J. Tylor and Sons soon followed.
 In October 1921 it was announced that the directors of Wrigley and Co proposed to write off their investment in both companies.
 However in the spring of 1922 press adverts announced that a new company had been formed (Angus-Sanderson (1921) Ltd) and the Angus-Sanderson car was back in a new works at Hendon, with the new company now having control of the engine specialist Tylor and Sons.
 However this resurrection was relatively short-lived and the company folded for good in 1927.